realworldocaml/book/en/inside-the-runtime.md

 After a garbage collection determines that a heap block `b` is unreachable, it removes from the set of finalizers all the functions associated with `b`, and serially applies each of those functions to `b`.
-Thus, every finalizer function attached to `b` will run at most most once.
+Thus, every finalizer function attached to `b` will run at most once.
 However, program termination will not cause all the finalizers to be run before the runtime exits.

 The finalizer can use all features of OCaml, including assignments that make